VIDA-NYU/reprozip/docs/jupyter.rst

 Making Jupyter Notebooks Reproducible with ReproZip
 ***************************************************

-**reprozip-jupyter** is a plugin for `Jupyter Notebooks <https://jupyter.org>`, a popular open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+**reprozip-jupyter** is a plugin for `Jupyter Notebooks <https://jupyter.org>`__, a popular open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 These are valuable documents for data cleaning, analysis, writing executable papers/articles, and more.
 However, Jupyter Notebooks are subject to dependency hell like any other application -- just the Notebook is not enough for full reproducibility.
-We have written a ReproZip plugin for Jupyter Notebooks to help users automatically capture dependencies (including data, environmental variables, etc.) of Notebooks and also automatically set up those dependencies in another computing environment.
+We have written a ReproZip plugin for Jupyter Notebooks to help users automatically capture dependencies (including data, environment variables, etc.) of Notebooks and also automatically set up those dependencies in another computing environment.

 Installation
 ============